Skip to main content

 Time registration - WITH hour bank

-Once the above has been set up:
+Once the above is set up:

-• The employee clicks Check in or Check out in the app
+• The employee clicks check in or check out in the app

 • The personal QR code is displayed